TodePond/Habitat/README.md

 </script>
 ```

 If you want to embed it instead, just Ctrl+F and delete every `export` in the file.
+Then...

 ```html
 <script src="habitat.js">